GUIDe: Generative and Uncertainty-Informed Inverse Design for On-Demand Nonlinear Functional Responses: Results

 Fig.~\ref{fig:7} shows the fourth extrapolation case, where we examined a more exotic target with a plateau damage evolution followed by a sharp drop at failure.
 The tolerance is set to be 7.5\% of the target tensile strength.
 Results are illustrated using a similar set of figures (Fig.~\ref{fig:7}a--e).
 Different from the previous case, only one of the 200 CDM designs meets the target, leading to a k-NN novelty score of 3.7.
 Moreover, GA failed to discover designs that show prediction alignment, resulting in none of the generated designs meeting the target.
-In contrast, GUIDe successfully identifies feasible solutions outside the seen data distribution, achieving a 10\% feasibility rate, a 3.3 Vendi score, and a high k-NN novelty of 17.0.
-According to Fig.~\ref{fig:7}b, the CDM-generated designs again remain tightly clustered around some training samples, suggesting limited generalization to unexplored domains, while GUIDe offers a broad set of diverse candidates and successfully discovers multiple feasible regions.
+In contrast, GUIDe successfully identifies feasible solutions outside the seen data distribution, achieving a 10\% feasibility rate, a 3.3 Vendi score, and a mean k-NN novelty of 17.0.
+According to Fig.~\ref{fig:7}b, the CDM-generated designs again remain clustered around some training samples, suggesting limited generalization to unexplored domains, while GUIDe offers a broad set of diverse candidates and successfully discovers multiple feasible regions.

 To further study how the models behave under more extrapolative conditions, such as anomalous or physically unattainable targets, we formulate a parabola and a Gaussian noise as input response.
 In both scenarios, GUIDe refrains from generating designs, successfully preventing misleading outputs, owing to its OOD uncertainty recognition and probabilistic inference under tolerance constraints.
-GA's top-ranked designs show large prediction deviation from the target.
-The diffusion model, in contrast, failed to detect such anomalies and continued to generate designs from the learned distribution.
-As shown in Fig.~\ref{fig:2}, the responses of all CDM-generated designs deviated from the specified targets---especially in the case of Gaussian noise, where the model produced designs whose responses exhibited a random, unstructured pattern.
-Further details of this design scenario can be found in Supplementary Information.
+Without uncertainty quantification, GA's top candidates have predictive results close to the target, but the real FEM response deviates.
+The diffusion model failed to detect such anomalies and continued to generate designs from the learned distribution.
+As shown in Fig.~\ref{fig:2}, the responses of all CDM-generated designs deviate from the specified targets---especially in the case of Gaussian noise, where the model produced designs whose responses exhibited a random, unstructured pattern.
+Further details of this design scenario can be found in Supplementary S7.